top of page

 9. Organise Cleaning and Maintenance

-Arrange professional cleaning and linen changes between guest stays, and ensure you have reliable maintenance support for any issues that arise.
+Arrange professional cleaning and linen changes between guest stays.
+Ensure you have reliable maintenance support for any issues that arise.
+Consistent cleanliness and quick responses to problems are key to positive guest reviews.

 10. Stay Compliant and Manage Ongoing Obligations